DocX

 X as variable has guided the intentions of the Center for Documentary Studies’ DocX initiative since its inception — the idea that its projects will evolve as the practice of documentary evolves.
 The spirit of DocX remains a constant, driven by what documentary artists need to make their work most resonant in the world.

 Any DocX programming strives to be a nourishing overall experience for artists.
 DocX works alongside other CDS programs and with departments across Duke University to meet the critical need for artists to be supported and nurtured in their imaginative thinking, exploring and questioning.
-Residencies, awards, workshops, mentorships and collaborative labs give artists, researchers and curators the communal and financial support necessary to help further develop their bold visions.
+Residencies, awards, workshops, mentorship and collaborative labs give artists, researchers and curators the communal and financial support necessary to help further develop their bold visions.

 History of DocX